Jude Bellingham: Birmingham City

-Bellingham continued as a permanent fixture in the matchday squad, sometimes as a substitute but mainly in the starting eleven.
-He was eased into the team on the left wing, moved into central midfield "where he could gain more confidence", and then used "in a more advanced role" once the staff were sure he could cope with the responsibility.
-He was EFL Young Player of the Month for November 2019.
-According to head coach Pep Clotet, Bellingham himself "feels more comfortable in midfield, and more comfortable when he can get closer to the opposition box."

-Bellingham was linked with moves to numerous major clubs in January 2020; on deadline day, Birmingham were reported to have turned down a £20 million bid from Manchester United.
-Bellingham continued as a first-team regular, and by the time the season was suspended because of the COVID-19 pandemic, he had made 32 league appearances.
-He remained an integral part of the team once the season resumed behind closed doors, and set up a late equaliser for Lukas Jutkiewicz against Charlton Athletic that made Birmingham's league position less precarious with two matches still to play.
-He finished the season with four goals from 44 appearances in all competitions, 41 in the league, as Birmingham avoided relegation despite losing the last match of the season.
+Bellingham became a regular starter for Birmingham.
+He began on the left wing, was moved into central midfield to help him gain confidence, and then was used in a more "advanced" role once staff felt he could handle the responsibility.
+According to head coach Pep Clotet, Bellingham felt "comfortable" in the midfield, particularly when he was near the opposing team's penalty area.
+Bellingham was EFL Young Player of the Month for November 2019.
+Various major clubs showed interest in Bellingham in January 2020, and on deadline day Birmingham reportedly turned down a £20 million bid from Manchester United.
+When the season was suspended due to the COVID-19 pandemic, Bellingham had made 32 league appearances.
+He remained an integral part of the team once the season resumed behind closed doors.
+He finished the season with four goals from 44 appearances in all competitions.
 In appreciation of what Bellingham achieved in such a short time with the first team, the club announced that they would retire his number 22 shirt, "to remember one of our own and to inspire others."
 At the EFL Awards, he was named both Championship Apprentice of the Year and EFL Young Player of the Season.